dimi3tron/StackTraceParser/README.md

 It is available as a [NuGet *source* package][srcpkg] that directly embeds into a C# project.

+## This fork
+This fork does not change any functional details whatsoever.
+All it does is change the the project to compile to .netstandard.
+The general structure has been reorganized and the unit tests were seperated out into a seperate project.

 ## Usage

 `StackTraceParser` has a single function called `Parse` that takes the source